GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Improved Collision and Encounter options

 \subsection{Stop at collision time}

-When an external code is used to resolve collisions in more detail (e.g \cite{Timpe2020}), then it is necessary to stop the entire simulation at the time of the first detected collision, or at the earliest back traced collision time.
-It is important that also all other particles, which are not involved in the collision or in a close encounter, are integrated backward in time self consistently.
+When an external code is used to resolve collisions in more detail (e.g., \cite{Timpe2020}), it is necessary to stop the entire simulation at the time of the first detected collision, or at the earliest back-traced collision time.
+It is important that all other particles, which are not involved in the collision or in a close-encounter, are also integrated backward in time self consistently.
 GENGA supports this option to stop a simulation and creates a separated collision output file containing all bodies at the time of the first collision.
-This file can then be used to resolve the collision externally and to create a new initial condition file to continue the N-body integration with GENGA until the next collision is detected.
+This file can then be used to resolve the collision externally and to create a new initial condition file to continue the $N$-body integration with GENGA until the next collision is detected.